Emelieh21/r-tutorials/assets/Recording and Measuring Your Musical Progress with R.md

 ![image](accuracy_session_day_notes.gif)

-Concluding from my scores over the different sessions, I can see a lot of ups and downs, but I am happy to see that there is an overall increase in my accuracy of playing the G-scale.
-To plot this with a smooth line, we could make a more fancy plot of the accuracy, using ggplot:
+I can see a lot of ups and downs in the scores of my different sessions, but I am happy to see an overall increase in my accuracy of playing the G-scale.
+To take away the ups and downs and visualize the progress with a smooth line instead, we can use `geom_smooth()` from ggplot2:

 ```R
 progress <- plotProgress(performance, by = "session")